Advertisement

 Grade Calculator

-Calculate your weighted final grade from assignments, tests, and exams.
-Or find out exactly what score you need on your final to reach your target grade.
+Calculate your weighted course grade from assignments, quizzes, and exams — then find exactly what score you need on the final to hit your target grade.

 Weighted Grade Calculator